 The second operation

-<file>.readline() returns the next line of the file, returning the text up to and including the next newline character.
+readline() returns the next line of the file, returning the text up to and including the next newline character.
 More simply put, this operation will read a file line-by-line.

-Therefore, once you read a line with the readline operation it will pass to the next line.
-So if you were to call this operation again, it would return the next line in the file, as shown.
+readline operation the current point at which the file will be read will move to the next line.
+If you were to call this operation again, it would return the next line in the file like so:

 The last operation,

-<file>.readlines() returns a list of the lines in the file, where each item of the list represents a single line.
+readlines() returns a list of the lines in the file, where each item of the list represents a single line.

 Output['Monday\n', 'Tuesday\n', 'Wednesday\n', 'Thursday\n', 'Friday\n', 'Saturday\n', 'Sunday\n']

 Something to keep in mind when you are reading from files, once a file has been read using one of the read operations, it cannot be read again.
 For example, if you were to first run